1502shivam-singh/Flutter/Clima/Readme.md

 <h3>An incredibly simple to use weather app, with clean functionality and a beautiful UI.</h3>

-You can use this app to get the weather of any location
+<p>You can use this app to get the weather of any location
-<strong>ON THIS EARTH</strong> just by simply typing the name of that place!!! 😁
+<strong>ON THIS EARTH</strong> just by simply typing the name of that place!!! 😁</p>

-This app automatically tells you the weather of your current location on opening the app.
+<p>This App automatically tells you the weather of your current location on opening the app.
-This app uses the openweathermap api to tell the temperature and weather of your location precisely.
+This app uses the openweathermap api to tell the temperature and weather of your location precisely.</p>